Omar Henry

-Omar Henry (born 23 January 1952) is a former cricketer who represented South Africa at international level, and also played for Scotland.
+Omar Henry (born 23 January 1952) is a South African former cricketer who represented South Africa and Scotland at the international level.
 He played in three Tests and three One Day Internationals for South Africa.
 He is notable for being the first non-white player of the post-Apartheid era (after Charlie Llewellyn in 1912) to play cricket for South Africa.
 Henry made both his Test and ODI debuts after turning 40 and was a member of the South African squad that reached the semi-finals of the 1992 Cricket World Cup.
 He played extensively in Scotland from 1982 to 1992.
 His son Riyaad Henry is also a professional cricketer who has played for Boland in domestic cricket in South Africa, and was called up to play for the Scotland A team in 2016.

 Biography

 Henry was born in Stellenbosch in Cape Province and also believed to have shared a room along with his six siblings and parents.
 His hailed from a family background consisting of sportspeople.
 His father, maternal uncles and grandfather played rugby and cricket.
 He grew up watching non-white players playing in South Africa and considers former England cricketer Basil D'Oliveira as his childhood idol.